dimi-fn/Various-Data-Science-Scripts/Shell_scripting/README.md

 * `find /i "python" C:\Users\*.txt` will search for all txt files containing the string "python" which are located in the Users directories and subdirectories

+* find the path of a file based on filename: `dir /s *foo*`, or based file extension: `dir /s *.txt`
+    * /s lists every occurrence of the specified file name within the specified directory and all subdirectories.
+        * `dir /b /s *foo*` to search under current directory tree

 -----

 # To Further Explore